qmacro/qmacro.github.io/src/posts/2022-10-28-untappd-data-with-jq--my-top-brewery-countries.md

 ### Reducing the data set

-To keep the data compact for this blog post, I decided to analyse just the latest 20 checkins, rather than he entire [four thousand plus](https://untappd.com/user/qmacro).
+To keep the data compact for this blog post, I decided to analyse just the latest 20 checkins, rather than the entire [four thousand plus](https://untappd.com/user/qmacro).
 And for the purposes of experimentation and illustration, I only really need to see the beer name, brewery name and brewery country.

 So I start my analysis like this: